 Lancashire Innovation Drone Zone (LIDZ)

 Is your business already developing products or services for the drone sector?
-Or do you want to find out how you can get involved in this exciting and rapidly growing new marketplace?
+Or do you want to find out how you can get involved in this rapidly growing new marketplace?
 The Lancashire Innovation Drone Zone (LIDZ) project team can help you.

 What we do

 We offer business assistance as well as technical and engineering support.
 We can advise on how the use of drones can help you develop and take new products to market, boosting your growth.
 Our specialist team of drone pilots, robotics specialists, and hardware and software engineers we can help accelerate your product development activities and create lasting research collaborations to help you in the long term.

 - Support from world-leading experts in drone technologies

 - Access to our state-of-the-art drone facilities.
 With over £1.4m of the latest technologies for design, prototyping, simulation, and flight-testing equipment